MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureBatchJob.md

 ```

 ## DESCRIPTION
-The **New-AzureBatchJob** cmdlet creates a job in the azure_2 Batch service in the account specified by the *BatchAccountContext* parameter.
+The **New-AzureBatchJob** cmdlet creates a job in the Azure Batch service in the account specified by the *BatchAccountContext* parameter.

 ## EXAMPLES